Find the best pencils for drawing in this guide.

 Fixatives can be applied between layers as well as at the end of a drawing.
 Make sure your space has adequate ventilation before spraying fixative.

 I bet you didn’t know you could get so many pencil art supplies!
 If you love buying art supplies, then maybe more than a few of these will tempt you.
 Let me know in the comments which pencil supplies you want to experiment with next.
+If you want to read a more comprehensive guide on the best drawing tools for artists, check out our guide.

 If you’ve found anything on this site especially useful, you can make a donation to me through PayPal.
 I take a lot of time to research and write each topic, making sure each tutorial is as detailed as possible and I make all my content freely available.
 Any small donation (even the price of a cup of coffee!) can help me to cover the running costs of the site.
 Any help from my readers is much appreciated :).